End of a Season

 The stripped branch seems to die.

-Our glory gifts trampled flat on the ground
+Our glory gifts trampled down on the ground

 As if they aren't treasure and never mattered.